Shadowproof Weekly Newsletter - 9/15

 ***The following journalism was funded entirely by readers like you.
-If you like what you read, please help us and subscribe to our members-only newsletter for $9/month or more.***
+If you like what you read, please subscribe to our member newsletter for $9/month or more.***

 Protest Song Of The Week

 Kevin Gosztola features this song from blues musician Shemekia Copeland, which grapples with the resurgence of hate in the United States, and rhetorically asks if a racist would take her blood if she offered it to save them from death.

 So far, 18 people have chipped in to help us raise $405 to fund Brandon Smith's upcoming coverage of Officer Jason Van Dyke's trial for murdering Laquan McDonald.
 We're trying to raise $1400 to fund his reports from the courtroom, which we'll start publishing next week.